westonganger/paper_trail-association_tracking/README.md

 1. Currently PaperTrail-AssociationTracking only supports a single `version_associations` table.
    Therefore, you can only use a single table to store the versions for all related models.
 Sorry for those who use multiple version tables.
+1. At this time during `reify` on any STI (Single Table Inheritance) `has_one` associations will raise a `PaperTrailAssociationTracking::Reifiers::HasOne::FoundMoreThanOne` error.
+See [PT Issue #594](https://github.com/airblade/paper_trail/issues/594).
+Something to note though, is while the PaperTrail gem supports [Single Table Inheritance](http://api.rubyonrails.org/classes/ActiveRecord/Base.html#class-ActiveRecord::Base-label-Single+table+inheritance), I do NOT recommend STI ever due to the various problems it causes in many applications.
+Your better off rolling your own solution rather than using STI.
 1. PaperTrail-AssociationTracking relies on the callbacks on the association model (and the :through association model for Has-Many-Through associations) to record the versions and the relationship between the versions.
 If the association is changed